JeffGiroux/f5xc-mcn/lab-guides/bip-service-insertion-walkthrough/intro.md

 Introduction to the Lab
 =======================

-During the lab, you will be viewing the deployed configuration of an F5 XC Console managed and orchestrated BIG-IP "External Site".
+During the lab you will be viewing the deployed configuration of an F5 XC Console managed and orchestrated BIG-IP "External Site".

 Lab Environment
 ---------------

-- A BIG-IP which a single virtual server with an AWAF policy attached.
+- A BIG-IP with a single virtual server and an AWAF policy attached.
 - An XC CE deployed using the XC AWS Transit Gateway Site type

-is steering ingress traffic via a "Network Policy" (L3/L4) to the VIP through established IP in IP tunnels.

 > For demo purposes, the F5 Distributed Cloud Customer Edge and BIG-IP have been pre-built.